jtroo/kanata/README.md

 ## Goals

 - Add [Windows support](https://github.com/jtroo/ktrl/issues/2)
 - MacOS support will never be implemented by me (jtroo) because I don't own any Apple devices, but PRs are welcome.

 ## Contributing

-While I plan to implement all of the goals at some point, contributions are welcome!
+Contributions are welcome!

+Unless explicitly stated otherwise, your contributions will be made under the LGPLv3 license.

-The keyberon project contains all of the heavy logic, so if you want new keyboard mapping functionality, it will need to be implemented in keyberon first.
+The keyberon project contains all of the heavy keyboard state logic, so if you want new keyboard mapping functionality, it's strongly recommended to contribute to keyberon first.

 ## Motivation